Skip to main content

 Jenn Baker, double major in Sociology and Anthropology, Senior

-Conference Travel Grant
+Conference Travel Grant - Caleigh Pfalzer

-Approved Fall 2023, funded Spring 2024 ($350)
+Approved Fall 2023, Funded Spring 2024 ($350)

-The Student Engagement Fund provided partial support for Caleigh Pfalzer, a dual anthropology and criminology major, to present her research from her 2023 Undergraduate Summer Research Fellowship at a conference in Cuba.
+The Student Engagement Initiative provided partial support for Caleigh Pfalzer, a dual anthropology and criminology major, to present her research from her 2023 Undergraduate Summer Research Fellowship at a conference in Cuba.
 Caleigh worked with Dr. Kent Johnson to inventory comingled skeletal remains donated to the Department twenty years ago.
 The remains are likely indigenous in origin and the inventory work conducted is the first step in repatriating the remains to their descendants.

 For a more detailed description of the project, check out this article posted in Campus News Three Cortland students attended the international conference.
 You can read about their experience an article posted in Campus News.